▶️ LISTEN TO THIS ARTICLE

 Agent coordination collapses into four fundamental patterns, each with different tradeoffs for latency, reliability, and error propagation.

 The architectural leap is that communication topology becomes a learned policy, not a design-time constant.
-Agents don't just decide what to say—they decide who deserves to hear it.
+Agents don't just decide what to say.
+They decide who deserves to hear it.
 This introduces new failure modes: if a compromised agent influences topology decisions, it can isolate honest agents from coordination channels or route critical information through malicious intermediaries.
 The tradeoff is performance versus attack surface, and current systems optimize for the former.

 Hierarchical communication imposes structure: a manager agent coordinates specialists, routing information vertically rather than allowing arbitrary peer connections.
-CrewAI and similar frameworks implement this explicitly—you define roles, workflows, and reporting relationships upfront.
+CrewAI and similar frameworks implement this explicitly, with roles, workflows, and reporting relationships defined upfront.
 The advantage is predictable failure modes: if a specialist fails, the manager detects it and routes around it.
 The cost is rigidity: if the predefined hierarchy doesn't match task structure, coordination becomes a bottleneck rather than an accelerator.
 Google's research found that hierarchical architectures contain error amplification to 4.4x (compared to 17.2x for independent agents), but at the expense of the flexibility that makes dynamic coordination useful.

 Information bottleneck compression addresses the bandwidth problem directly.
-When agents coordinate, they don't need to share every detail—just information relevant to the joint task.
+When agents coordinate, they don't need to share every detail, just information relevant to the joint task.
 CommCP applies information bottleneck theory to compress inter-agent messages, reducing bandwidth by 41.4% while maintaining task accuracy.
-Agents learn a shared "jargon"—compact representations that preserve decision-relevant information while discarding redundant context.
+Agents learn a shared "jargon," compact representations that preserve decision-relevant information while discarding redundant context.
 The principle, introduced by Tishby, Pereira, and Bialek, formalizes the tradeoff: maximize I(message, task) while minimizing I(message, input).
 In production systems where agents reshape, audit, and trade with each other, communication overhead determines economic viability.
 A 41% reduction in message size translates directly to inference cost savings at scale.

 The pattern that emerges: static coordination protocols optimize for predictability; dynamic protocols optimize for performance.
 As systems scale, the economic pressure favors dynamic coordination, which shifts architectural complexity from design-time (where humans specify structure) to run-time (where agents negotiate structure).
 This makes systems harder to audit and easier to exploit, but cheaper to operate.